SarahKnits/EasyPieces/documents/final.md

 support initially.
 If I create a graphical interface for input, I would add some error-checking in that interface.

-When the Easy Pieces program is run with the file as input, error-checking occurs.
+When the Easy Pieces program is run with the file as input, the file reading has error-checking, as does the parsing, evaluation, and graphing.
+I tested my error-checking on my inexperienced users, and found that they were able to use those errors to correct the broken code.

 #### Are there any other DSLs for this domain?
 If so, what are they, and how does your language compare to these other languages?